Be a part of the solution—Donate now!

 The Snowflake Gala benefiting Knox County Food for the Hungry, now an annual event sponsored by Kenyon College, was created in 2011.

-In the nine years since, the Snowflake Gala has raised a total (net of expenses) of more than half a million dollars, $535,437.08, in support of Food for the Hungry’s food and counseling programs, which are offered through Interchurch Social Services and the Salvation Army, and other food initiatives.
+In the nine years since, the Snowflake Gala has raised a total (net of expenses) of almost $700,000, in support of Food for the Hungry’s food and counseling programs, which are offered through Interchurch Social Services and the Salvation Army, and other food initiatives.

 The gala, which takes place in early December, consists of a dinner of local foods prepared by the AVI Foodsystems staff; a program featuring audiovisual presentations as well as remarks by Food for the Hungry supporters and beneficiaries; and an auction, which is primarily of the “fund-a-cause” variety.
 This year it will be different, it will be strictly online.